Mat Kearney: Personal life

 Kearney has stated that his legal name is Mathew due to a nurse's error on his birth certificate.
-He discovered the error while in the 8th grade when he noticed how his mom corrected the error with ink, never legally correcting it.
+He discovered the error while in the 8th grade when he noticed how his mother corrected the error with ink, never legally correcting it.
 Since then, he embraced the one "T" in his legal name.

 On January 4, 2017, Kearney and his wife had their first child, a girl named Olive Sims Kearney.
 Their second daughter was born on March 25, 2020, and named Violet River Kearney.

+The couple welcomed their third daughter, Ruby Josephine Kearney, on March 28, 2022.